rivue/Gamified-Study-Tool/README.md

         - ✅ ⭐️ Finish sections + units
             - ⭐️ Add ability to add each section to each unit (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks. add new stepping stones button is commented out for now)

                 1) either make scroll buttons appear above unit names or move them
                 2) fix yellow messages
-                2) make dotted lines match up with units
+                2) make dotted line height match up with unit height
                 4) fix blue dotted line appearing above course names like in library id #9
-                5) fix thing that prevents you from adding a unit in the earlier units

                 - third idea) for course owner, add an "edit" button and "delete / trash can" button when you hover over the course or click it or something, maybe add an "edit mode" in the main bar thing I'm going to add?
             - ⭐️ Add ability to add a unit (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks)
         - ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)